Potentially apocalyptic viruses will infect the storylines of several new basic-cable series in 2014.

 “For the first time in the history of humanity, I think we’re more than acutely aware of the fragility of humanity,” Syfy president Dave Howe said.
 “We can name 10 ways that we could all die tomorrow that are plausible and meaningful, and we’ve all lived through experiences that have brought that home to us.”

-Whether it’s Hurricane Sandy decimating parts of the East Coast last year, the horrific typhoon that killed more than 6,000 people in the Philippines in November or the fear of pandemics like the 2009 H1N1 “swine flu” virus, viewers are acutely aware the tales spun by these apocalyptic-themed series that may not be that far away from reality.
+Whether it’s Hurricane Sandy decimating parts of the East Coast last year, the horrific typhoon that killed more than 6,000 people in the Philippines last month or the fear of pandemics like the 2009 H1N1 “swine flu” virus, viewers are acutely aware the tales spun by these apocalyptic-themed series that may not be that far away from reality.

 “There’s the continued emergence of new strains of viruses that we’re always being told on the evening news are going to wipe us out,” Michael Wright, president and head of programming at TNT, which will debut the Michael Bay-produced The Last Ship in summer 2014, said.
 “These shows speak to a real state of the national psychology.
 I think there is a fair amount of fear and worry out there for a very good reason.”